Next Pinpoint Preview

 - After unlock, use the latest answer page to verify and learn the pattern.

 Over time, these tactics become automatic.
 That is the advantage of a stable preview hub: you build skill even on days when you do not want spoilers.
-When the new board is live, you can shift from training mode to verification mode by jumping to the archive and the latest published answer.
+When the new board is live, you can shift from training mode to verification mode by jumping to the archive.

 Mini glossary

-A few simple terms can make your solving process more consistent.
-Use these definitions when you explain your reasoning to yourself or compare your approach with the verified walkthrough after the board unlocks.
+A few simple terms can make your solving process more consistent when comparing your approach against the verified walkthrough.

 Anchor